 International experts will join leading Australian clinicians and researchers at The Sound Exchange '19 to share their knowledge with you.

-Immerse yourself in one of the six masterclasses on offer.
+Immerse yourself in one of the five masterclasses on offer.

 childhood listening beyond the audiogram

 This masterclass will discuss the audiological management of children with listening and communication disorders, including Autism, Attention and Auditory Processing Disorders.

 This series of lectures and workshops will explore assessment and management approaches for this challenging cohort of young listeners.
 A variety of management approaches will be addressed that are specific to identified deficits and behavioural disorders.
 The program aims to provide insight into the communication difficulties faced by these children and how as a profession, audiology can contribute to improved real-life listening outcomes.